-A newsletter is sent home at the beginning of each half term, outlining which topics EYFS pupils will be covering.
-The weekly activities for the key areas of learning are displayed in each of the EYFS classrooms.
-This enables parents to support their child's learning and help them fulfil their potential in each area of learning.
-We encourage parents to be involved in their child's education as much as possible and offer many opportunities to become involved in EYFS learning.
-The school calendar may be accessed on the website and school app.
+A curriculum overview is sent home at the beginning of each half term, outlining which topics and skills EYFS pupils will be covering.
+This enables parents to support their child's learning at home and help them fulfil their potential in each area of learning.
+We encourage parents to be involved in their child's education as much as possible and offer many opportunities to become involved.
+The school calendar may be accessed on the website and school portal.